 with

-We call Eq.(\ref{simpleGTPS}) the standard form of GTPS which only contains one specie of Grassmann variable on each link.
-We can further simplify the expression by group the bosonic index $q_I$ and fermionic index $n_I$ into one super index $p_I=(q_I,n_I)$.
+We call Eq.(\ref{simpleGTPS}) the standard form(see Fig. \ref{simpleTG}) of GTPS which only contains one species of Grassmann variable on each link.
+We can further simplify the expression by grouping the bosonic index $q_I$ and fermionic index $n_I$ into one super index $p_I=(q_I,n_I)$.

 with